hyper-nft-dev/hpyernft-repo-hub/docs/technical/architecture.md

 ## Overview

-The HyperNFT nft.generator utilizes a modular architecture for scalability, maintainability, and performance.
-The system comprises several components, each responsible for specific functions.
+HyperNFT utilizes a modular architecture designed for scalability, maintainability, and high performance.
+The system comprises several components working together to deliver AI-powered NFT generation and minting capabilities.

----

 ## System Components